MicrosoftDocs/MIMDocs/MIMDocs/reference/mim-best-practices.md

 >[!IMPORTANT]   Not implementing these procedures can result in high disk space usage, possibly causing you to run out of disk space.
 You can find additional details about this topic in [Recovery Model Overview](http://go.microsoft.com/fwlink/?LinkID=185370).
 [The FIM Backup and Restore Guide](http://go.microsoft.com/fwlink/?LinkID=165864) contains additional information.

-### Step 2: Apply the minimum necessary FIM configuration during the load process
+### Step 2: Apply the minimum necessary MIM configuration during the load process

 During the initial load process, you should only apply the minimum configuration required to your FIM configuration for your management policy rules (MPRs) and